Contactless payment points could be compulsory within the next five years, with British retailers big and small forced to offer the service.

 As it stands many independent retailers and corner shops have a £5 minimum spend policy, imposed to cover the charges placed by banks for processing the payments.

-Some like Richard Koch - head of policy at the UK Cards Association - believe this spells the end of these minimum charges, suggesting that “The compulsory introduction of tap and go payments in 2020 will discourage retailers from imposing a £5 minimum spend.”
+Some like Richard Koch - Director of Cards at UK Finance - believe this spells the end of these minimum charges, suggesting that “The compulsory introduction of tap and go payments in 2020 will discourage retailers from imposing a £5 minimum spend.”

 According to analysts the banking industry wants customers to switch from cash to cards because cards are more profitable.
 The thought goes that if all retailers accept contactless cards, people will be encouraged to use them, however to prevent potential rip-offs the EU has stepped in, proposing to cut processing costs by as much as two-thirds by December.